jasonlong/geo_pattern/README.md

 You can use the generated pattern as the `background-image` for a container.
 Using the `base64` representation of the pattern still results in SVG rendering, so it looks great on retina displays.

-See the [GitHub Guides](http://guides.github.com) site as an example of this library in action.
+See the [GitHub Guides](http://guides.github.com) site and the [Explore section of GitHub](https://github.com/explore) are examples of this library in action.
 Brandon Mills has put together an awesome [live preview page](http://btmills.github.io/geopattern/geopattern.html) that's built on his Javascript port.

 ## Installation